 Eat.
 They invited us into their home and fed us a true Moroccan dish, their smiles lighting up when we remarked how wonderful the food tasted.

 Pray.
 As I walked through the Atlas Mountains, God reminded me of the time I trekked through the Andes Mountains in Peru in which He had whispered to me, “If I can move mountains, how much more can I do in your life?”
-Being in a Muslim country, I was moved by their dedication to prayer (prayer calls happen about 6 times a day, the earliest starting at 4:30 in the morning and the latest being around 10PM).
-Though different from my own beliefs, it made me look at my own life and remind myself what a beautiful gift it is to converse with the Creator of the universe.
+Being in a Muslim country and though very different from my own beliefs, I was moved by their dedication to prayer (prayer calls happen about 6 times a day, the earliest starting at 4:30 in the morning and the latest being around 10PM).

 Love.
 Elizabeth Gilbert writes, “At some point, you gotta let go, and sit still, and allow contentment to come to you.”
 To be content with wherever we are, with whatever we have is the true source of joy.
-As we walked through the streets of the local Berber village in Morocco, I watched as this community was filled with no strangers, how they all greeted, laughed, and loved one another.
+As we walked through the streets of the local Berber village in Morocco, I watched as this community was filled with no strangers, how they all greeted, laughed, and loved on one another.
 During our hike, our trek guide stopped us, told me to take his hand, and said, “With God and good luck, you will find good husband.”
 And, then, he put a flower in my hair.
 It was sincere and lovely, and we all smiled and laughed.
-I pressed the flower and kept it in my journal to remind me of what love looks like, a choice to show up for those around you, right where you are and to believe in the promises to come.
+I pressed the flower and kept it in my journal to remind me of the gift of happiness shared among strangers in a foreign land.

 So, I’m back home now.
 And, a piece of my heart has been left all over the world with people I will most likely never meet again.
 Though I have everything I could ever need, and live a privileged life, I find how necessary it is, in this particular season, to meet and learn from others whose life’s experiences are quite different from my own.